The face was changed, yet the hand was known.

 167746537+DeAngDai354@users.noreply.github.com | Initial commit identity - shared with TP-2026-009 (Dravion-Core) and Hub3/4 | |

-github.com/DLabsHungary-Hub4/-DLabs-Platform-MVP2 | GitHub repo | Public follow-on repository observed after the earlier Hub3 location became unavailable; currently supports continuity assessment rather than a distinct new campaign |
+github[.]com/DLabsHungary-Hub4/-DLabs-Platform-MVP2 | GitHub repo | Public attacker-controlled follow-on repository observed after the earlier Hub3 location became unavailable; supports continuity assessment rather than a distinct new campaign |

-DLabsHungary-Hub4 | GitHub org | Follow-on DLabsHungary organisation in the observed naming chain |
+DLabsHungary-Hub4 | GitHub org | Attacker-controlled follow-on organisation name in the observed impersonation chain |

 Code Pattern Indicators